GC-JavaFinal/FInal/README.md

 CONTROLS
--Enter where you want to put X and it will enter -computer will randomly select a spot to put O
+- Enter where you want to put X and it will enter
+- computer will randomly select a spot to put O
--First to get 3 in a row will win
+- First to get 3 in a row will win